WPinJan/Design_of_Chip_Security_portfolio/README.md

 - **Lab2** – Design and verification of the complete hash algorithm
 - **Lab3** – FPGA prototyping of the hash algorithm

-In the report of the labs, there are block diagram, module structure, FSM flow chart, waveform by wavedrom.
+In the reports of the labs, there are block diagram, module structure, FSM flow char and waveform by wavedrom.
 Also note that all design RTL code and testbench including testcase are designed by myself.

 ---